 The first fight scene is as funny as it is impressive, with acrobatic slow motion sequences counting down spent bullets, one-liners and head shots.
 A $7m budget cut during production resulted in the deletion of some action scenes including a motorbike chase along the highways on location in Vancouver, so you have to wonder what could have happened if Deadpool had remembered to bring his ammo bag along.

-More contrast in pace is thrown in for good measure with Blind Al assembling flatpack furniture from IKEA in between Wade’s quest to track down his nemesis Francis Freeman, played by Game of Thrones’ Ed Skrein, who for my money disappoints in terms of casting and depth of character – if they were openly mocking the stereotype of superhero movies then you need a stereotypical villain.
-I would have liked the film to have expanded more on his motivation; perhaps this too suffered from budget or directorial cuts.
+More contrast in pace is thrown in for good measure with Blind Al assembling flatpack furniture from IKEA in between Wade’s quest to track down his nemesis Francis Freeman, played by Game of Thrones‘ Ed Skrein, who for my money disappoints in terms of casting and depth of character – if they were openly mocking the stereotype of superhero movies then you need a stereotypical villain.
+I would have liked the film to have expanded more on his motivation; perhaps this too suffered from budget or directorial cuts, I dunno.

-Visually it’s dark and gritty, similar to the modern film noir styling of Jessica Jones with rough and tough fellow mercenaries and barflies at Wade’s favoured hangout St Margarets Home for Wayward Girls, the poky apartment he shares with Vanessa, and the strip club where she works.
+Visually it’s quite gritty, similar to the dark styling of Jessica Jones with rough and tough fellow mercenaries and barflies at Wade’s favoured hangout St Margarets Home for Wayward Girls, the poky apartment he shares with Vanessa, and the strip club where she works.
 Audibly it’s upbeat and is a nice clash with the violence and darkness.
 It’s not often I have cause to feel a sense of achievement from knowing all the words off by heart to Shoop by Salt n Pepa but Friday night was one of them as Deadpool is pictured swinging his legs from a motorway gantry ready to ambush his enemy.
 It’s an eccentric, eclectic soundtrack which – coupled with Tom Holkenburg’s score – is akin to the Guardians of the Galaxy vibe in terms of humour, especially Wade’s love of Wham which echoes Peter’s Footloose references in Guardians.

 It’s one for the die hards but is an easy and fun introduction for newcomers without needing to know about the tangled web of superhero backstories.
 Look out for comic book legend Stan Lee’s cameo and the Ferris Bueller-esque scene after the end credits.